Why being “the best” could be your biggest hurdle to a successful working lifeNov 14, 2019

-However, you can presence that same feeling in the moment by simply turning your focus from what you might be missing out on to what you share – with your colleagues, your peers and even your competitors and adversaries.
+However, you can create that same feeling in the moment by simply turning your focus from what you might be missing out on to what you share – with your colleagues, your peers, and even your competitors and adversaries.

 So, consider turning your focus from “being the best” to simply being in the everyday world that we all share, all contribute to and at the end of the day are responsible.

-I promise that more will open up for you in that moment than you ever thought possible.
+I promise that more will open up for you at that moment than you ever thought possible.

 If you want to know more about how practices of self-compassion can transform your working life, book a free 30minute strategy session with Judith Bowtell - https://calendly.com/judith-bowtell/30min